Bastardkb/bastardkb.github.io/_includes/customize_keyboard.md

 ## Using QMK

-For how to flash your keyboard, take a look at the [readme on the BKB QMK Fork](https://github.com/Bastardkb/bastardkb-qmk).
+For how to flash your keyboard, take a look at the [how to flash your keyboard page][flashing].

 For **advanced customization of the Charybdis and Charybdis Nano**, take a look at the [customize page][customize].